 Yikes!
 We take things like that very seriously — we go to great lengths (some would say extreme lengths) to make sure this doesn’t happen.
-So we investigated… and it turns out that the ReputationAuthority blacklist actually has a technical problem that’s making it reject all mail from all servers, not just from ours (see complaints on Twitter [1, 2] and elsewhere).
-People who use that blacklist to block spam aren’t getting any mail at all.
+So we investigated… and it turns out that the ReputationAuthority list actually has a technical problem that’s making it reject all mail from all servers, not just from ours (see complaints on Twitter [1, 2] and elsewhere).
+People who use that list to block spam aren’t getting any mail at all.

 Again, our own hosting customers who rely on our filters don’t need to worry about it, though.
 We’ve got it covered.